MediaComem/comem-archidep/ex/azure-setup.md

     > do this, it will not be reachable from outside the Azure network.
 For
     > example, for a web application running on your virtual server to be
     > reachable, ports 80 (HTTP) and 443 (HTTPS) must accept incoming requests.
     > Port 22 is for SSH connections.
-Ports 3000 & 3001 will be used in various
+Ports 3000 and 3001 will be used in
-    > exercises.
+    > various exercises.

   - Use the default **Management**, **Advanced** and **Tags** settings.
   - Review and create your virtual machine.